lqhuang/minimal-reproducible-issues/README.md

       - but the access is at level 1.

-Seems because the `Foo` is defined in the top level scope (level 0), but derives declarations are defined in the Qutoes scope (level 1).
+Seems because the `Foo` is defined in the top level scope (level 0), but derives declarations are defined in the Quotes scope (level 1).
 This is not allowed in stage API, too.

 ### Case 3